consp1racy/android-support-preference/README.md

 }
 ```

+Looks like this is not necessary in 0.5.5 as preference-v7 r23.2.0 provides a default divider.
+If you want to customize how this divider looks you can call `setDivider(...)` and `setDividerHeight(...)`.
+Preference-v7 divider will be drawn just between items and at the bottom of the list.
+It will not be drawn before the end of category.
+You can disable this default divider with `setDivider(null)` and continue using what I described above.

 ### Avoiding bugs

 In appcompat-v7 r23.1.1 library there is a bug which prevents tinting of checkmarks in lists.